Preconditioning Parametrized Linear Systems: Introduction

 In Section \ref{sec:theo}, we analyze sparsity patterns for SAMs.
-Denser patterns give more accurate maps, but they also increase the cost to compute the map and to apply it (every iteration), which needs to be compensated with a further reduction in iterations.
+Denser patterns can give more accurate maps, but they also increase the cost to compute the map and to apply it (every iteration), which needs to be compensated with a further reduction in iterations.
 On the other hand, if effective maps can be found that are significantly sparser than the matrix, recycling preconditioners will be highly favorable.
 We demonstrate this for 3D elasticity problems arising in topology optimization.

 In Section \ref{sec:impl}, we discuss efficient implementations of SAMs, as well as an efficient MATLAB\rtm~ m-file implementation of the ILUTP factorization \cite{Saad_ILUT94, Saad09}.
-The computation of SAMs as well as multiplying by SAMs is easily parallellized, though we do not address this in the current paper.
+For our numerical experiments, we also use an algebraic multigrid (AMG) preconditioner implemented in MATLAB\rtm~\cite{HuLinZik2019}.\footnote{We thank Xiaozhe Hu for sharing his MATLAB\rtm~ m-file for the AMG preconditioner with us.} The computation of SAMs as well as multiplying by SAMs is easily parallelized, though we do not address this in the current paper.

+SAM updates are particularly effective for sequences of hard problems where expensive preconditioners are needed for fast convergence and reusing a preconditioner is not effective.
+This is the case for many KKT systems and problems where an AMG preconditioner is needed and the set-up phase is expensive.
+Another example are matrix-free methods where, cost-wise, we can compute a matrix only once to compute a preconditioner.
+In this paper, we demonstrate the effectiveness of SAMs for ILUTP-type preconditioners \cite{Saad09,Saad03} and AMG preconditioners \cite{RugStu1985, RugStu1986, Stu1983, Stu2001} \cite[Appendix A: An Introduction to Algebraic Multigrid, K. St\"{u}ben]{TroOosShu2001}.
+ILUTP-type preconditioners are widely used, and AMG preconditioners make a good case as they are very effective for hard problems but expensive to compute.
+While we use ILUTP and AMG preconditioners here to make the case for recycling preconditioners, SAMs can be used with any other preconditioner.